imoto-rec-git/imoto-rec-git/README.md

 ## Hi there 👋

-I am a web front-end developer based in Osaka, Japan.
+I am a web front-end developer based in Osaka.

 ## Languages